larpchronicles/rules/rules-topics/03_races.md

 **Racial Abilities**:

-*Improvised Equipment*: _Exceptionally enterprising in a pinch, Goblins are innovative and quick-thinking individuals that are undaunted by a “broken” piece of equipment._  Once per rest, a Goblin may use a weapon, shield, or piece of armor that is broken until their next rest.
+*Improvised Equipment*: _Exceptionally enterprising in a pinch, Goblins are innovative and quick-thinking individuals that are undaunted by a "broken" piece of equipment._  Once per rest, a Goblin may use a weapon, shield, or piece of armor that is broken until their next rest.
 After this use, the item crumbles and may not be repaired or salvaged.

-*Run Away*: _Being so incredibly clever sometimes has its pitfalls, and the sudden need to “get out of dodge” is a unique skill all Goblins seem to develop._  Once per day, a Goblin may elect to flee an encounter by yelling, “RUN AWAY!”
+*Run Away*: _Being so incredibly clever sometimes has its pitfalls, and the sudden need to "get out of dodge" is a unique skill all Goblins seem to develop._  Once per day, a Goblin may elect to flee an encounter by yelling, "RUN AWAY!"
 For 10 seconds, this Goblin may Dodge an unlimited number of times, but must be physically fleeing.

 **Makeup Suggestions and Guidelines**: Achieving pointed ears that slope back or downward can be done by wearing Elf ears backwards.